When (and how) to get out of Dodge

 Since then, the phrase has evolved to mean get out of anywhere fast.

-When we learn about scene safety and scene control, we spend a bunch of time focusing on our initial scene survey and determining if the scene is safe to enter.
+When we learn about scene safety and scene control, we spend a bunch of time focusing on our scene size-up and determining if the scene is safe to enter.
 Our focus on addressing scene safety first can sometimes lead us to let our guard down once we've entered the scene and initiated patient contact.

 Losing your scene safety focus after you've entered the scene is a little like a lifeguard going off duty as soon as all the children have entered the pool.
 In truth, the longer we remain on scene, the greater the possibility of things going sideways.